Professional Orientation and Ethical Practice

 You do not need to be licensed to work at a clinical mental health agency.
 You only need to be license-eligible, which you will be after completing the program.

 Counselors in the state of Connecticut are licensed through the Department of Public Health.
 Please visit the Department of Public Health for a list of requirements.

 Please come to one of our Graduate Information Sessions.
-Visit the Graduate Admission website for the schedule.
-You may also contact Dr. Diana Hulse, Program Chair for any additional information.
+Visit the Graduate Admission page for the schedule.

 In accordance with the Fairfield University Online Compliance and Disclosure Statement, please visit the American Counseling Association or NC SARA professional licensure directory to find state-specific contact information for Licensed Professional Counselor Regulatory Departments and Boards.